mwhesse/dataverse-mcp/README.md

 }
 ```

-### Option 2: Using MCP environment variables (Recommended for Production)
+### Option 2: Using MCP environment variables (Recommended for Normal Usage)

 You can configure environment variables directly in the MCP settings.
+This is the recommended approach for normal usage when using the MCP Dataverse tool for development activities.
 These will override any values in the `.env` file:

 ```json
 {